Retention marketing | Guides

 These could be webinars/seminars, product demonstrations and launches, and more.
 But they don’t just have to be events related to your products.
 Inviting key customers to more “fun” events can be valuable in maintaining good relations.

-Furthermore, if they enjoy themselves enough, it gives them an extra incentive to stick with you.
+If they enjoy themselves enough, it gives them an extra incentive to stick with you.
 After all, they’ll miss out on the fun if they aren’t your customers anymore!

 So there are your proactive strategies, now let’s take a look at the reactive frameworks.